cxcscut/CXCEngine/README.md

 ## Introduction

  **CxcEngine** is a easy-to-use cross-platform graphics engine based on C++ 11 and OpenGL.
 CXCEngine intends for a light-weight game engine.
+It has implemented ECS(Entity-Component-System), separated rendering layer and game logic layer.

 ## Features